dvrpc/BFR_Tracking/README.md

 ```
 ## File Setup

 Upon receipt of new paving packages from PennDOT, save the PDF tables in: ` BFR/Tracking/data/paving_package/PDFs `.

 PDF files names should remain unchanged and in the following format: `Location Summary A##` where `A` represents the first letter of the county name

 Report CVSs are saved in: ` BFR/Tracking/data/paving_package/Reports `

 Output shapefiles are saved: ` BFR/Tracking/data/paving_package/shapefiles `

 ## Running Scripts

-To run any of the scripts in this repo, activate the conda environment and then run the `python` command followed by the path to the file.
+To run any of the scripts in this repo, activate the conda environment, change directory to the project folder, and then run the `python` command followed by the path to the file.
 For example:

 ```
 conda activate bfr_tracking
+d:
+cd dvrpc_shared/BFR_Tracking
 python ./scripts/scrape_packages.py
 ```